jpmamededs/ReverseShell-C/README.md

    - Redirects the victim’s terminal (`cmd.exe`) to the created socket.
 3. **The attacker gains full remote control** of the victim’s machine.

+## 🚨‼️ THIS WAS MADE FOR EDUCATIONAL PURPOSES

 ---

 ## 🛠️ Requirements